lsst-dm/dmtn-056/index.rst

 -------------

 Is a :ref:`Butler` that only provides the IO methods `get` and `put`.
-It does not hold a :ref:`RepositoryDatabase` and may or may not hold a :ref:`RepositoryDatastore`.
+It does not hold a :ref:`Database` and may or may not hold a :ref:`Datastore`.

 .. _Operations: